Mark May: Broadcasting career

 In 1994, May served as a color commentator for University of Pittsburgh football games for WTAE Radio in Pittsburgh.
 In 1995, he was hired by TNT as a studio analyst on its Sunday Night Football broadcasts.
 In 1997, May became a game analyst for the Sunday Night Football broadcasts on TNT.
 After TNT lost the broadcasting rights to Sunday Night Football following the 1997 season, May joined CBS Sports in 1998 as a game analyst for its NFL coverage from 1998 to 2001.
 He also spent the 2000 season calling Arena Football League games on the original TNN Cable Network alongside Eli Gold and Jill Arrington, which culminated with the inaugural af2 Arena Cup in 2000 between the Tennessee Valley Vipers and the Quad City Steamwheelers.

 In 2001, May joined ESPN as a football analyst and commentator on college football.
 Along with Lou Holtz, he was a regular on the popular College Football Scoreboard and College Football Final as well as appearing on pregame, halftime, and postgame coverage during the season, and on College Football Live in the off-season, and offers analysis on ESPN2 and ESPNews.
 He was also present in the NFL Live studio throughout the entire 2007 NFL draft.
 While not a regular game analyst, he does occasionally broadcast games, as he did for ESPN's coverage of the 2011 Poinsettia Bowl.

 On June 1, 2015, ESPN announced that May would be leaving College Football Final and moved to another show on one of the other ESPN Networks.
 He was replaced by Joey Galloway.

 Personal life

 In 2001, May resided in San Diego, California and Ocean City, Maryland.
 He has a wife named Kathy and two daughters, Abra and Bryce.

 Legal troubles

 In January 1979, as a sophomore at Pitt, May was arrested for disorderly conduct, resisting arrest, criminal mischief, inciting a riot, and making terroristic threats.
 May reportedly was jumping on top of parked cars, threatening police officers and encouraging a crowd of onlookers to fight the officers.
 He was found guilty of criminal mischief and disorderly conduct, while the other charges were dismissed.

 As a member of the Redskins, May was twice arrested for DUI.
-The second instance occurred in March 1990, and the first in 1985 in Arlington, Virginia.
+The first instance occurred in 1985 in Arlington, Virginia, and the second instance in March 1990.